Soufriere, Saint Lucia

-We first wrote about Sugar Beach when it opened to raves in 2012, shortly after the multi-million dollar renovation that transformed it from the Jalousie Plantation (long before that in the 18th century, this was a working sugar plantation), and have watched closely as it’s gotten better with time, adding more residential cottages (many are also privately owned) and, most recently, two large modern villas.
+We first wrote about Sugar Beach when it opened to raves in 2012, shortly after the multi-million dollar renovation that transformed it from the Jalousie Plantation (long before that in the 18th century, this was a working sugar plantation), and have watched closely as it’s gotten better with time as a Viceroy Resort, adding more residential cottages (many are also privately owned) and, most recently, two large modern villas.
 We’ve sent several Fathom Concierge clients to the Sugar Beach — a family for spring break, two couples in need of R&R. The family has already gone back for a second trip.
 Sugar Beach is the kind of place you check into when you want to forget about everything else.

 At a Glance

 Secluded Caribbean escapism that’s at once family-friendly, refined, and relaxed.
 The resort is on one hundred acres and it feels like it: You need the golf carts to get around among the cottages, spa, Great House, and beach areas.
 But you won’t be working hard: This is the kind of place where you can happily spend your days reading a book, playing bocce, and splashing in the sea.